Abdelrhman-Sayed70/Operating_Systems/Lab 5/README.md

   if (ptr_Frame_Info == NULL) {// this virtual address is not mapped to any frame   }
   else {// this virtual_address is mapped to this ptr_Frame_Info}
   ```
+ - also this function return ptr_page_table of the virtual_address

 # Alloc page

 - Alloc page \<virtual address\>